 Notes

-- If you don’t have buttermilk, use regular milk or make your own homemade buttermilk by adding 1 1/2 teaspoons fresh lemon juice (or vinegar) to a liquid measuring cup, then pour in enough milk until it reaches the 3/4 cup mark.
+- If you don't have buttermilk, sub regular milk or make your own homemade buttermilk by adding 1 ½ teaspoons of fresh lemon juice (or vinegar) to a liquid measuring cup, then pour in enough milk until it reaches the ¾ cup mark.
 Stir and allow to rest for 5-10 minutes.
-It will curdle and that’s normal.
-It’s because the acid is interacting with and unraveling the proteins in the milk.
+It will curdle and that's normal.
+It's because the acid interacts with and unravels the milk's proteins.

-- If you want to skip adding the extra egg white which is beaten to stiff peaks, no problem.
+- You don't have to separate the egg yolks and egg whites if you don't want to.
 The pancakes will still be soft and fluffy.
 I have a small coil spring whisk that makes whisking egg whites (even a single white) really fast and easy so I like to go ahead with this extra step.
+But even if you just add the whole eggs to the batter, I promise the pancakes will be delicious...here's proof!

-- If you’re trying to eat fewer carbs or use less white flour in general, use whole wheat white flour, or 100% whole wheat flour in place of the all-purpose.
+- If you're trying to eat fewer carbs or use less white flour in general make whole wheat pumpkin pancakes, substitute whole wheat white flour, or 100% whole wheat flour for the all-purpose.
 I do this occasionally and the pancakes are super tasty.
 They have a bit of a nutty flavor and only a very slightly different texture, but they are still really light and fluffy.

 - Prep Time: 10 minutes